creatis-myriad/creatis-myriad.github.io/collections/_posts/2022-07-07-AttentionRollout.md

 # Attention Flow

-In Attention Flow the weights are considered as **the capacity** of the edge.
+In Attention Flow, the weights are considered as **the capacity** of the edge.
 In graph theory, the flow of the graph must satisfies two conditions :
 * **Capacity constraint** : for each edge the flow should not exceed its capacity
 * **Flow conservation** : for all nodes (except source and target) the input flow is equal to the output flow

-Using any maximum flow algorithm it is possible to compute the maximum attention flow from any nodes of an hidden layers to any input node.
+Using any maximum flow algorithm it is possible to compute the maximum attention flow from any nodes of a hidden layers to any input node.

 # Experiment